bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

     framework = default

-This tells Bedrock Linux that you have a ~{stratum~} with the configured name, as well as tells it what per-stratum configuration to use for this new ~{stratum~}.
+This tells Bedrock Linux that you have a ~{stratum~} with the configured name, as well as tells it what per-~{stratum~} configuration to use for this new ~{stratum~}.
 It is recommended to use the default configuration for most ~{strata~}, with one exception: the ~{global~} ~{stratum~}.
 It's possible (and in fact, common) to have *both* ~{rootfs~} and ~{global~} aliases to the same